-Domestic violence is a pattern of abuse – emotional, physical or sexual – used by one person against another in an intimate relationship.
-Both men and women can be victims of domestic violence, although the majority of victims are female.
-Domestic violence also occurs within gay and lesbian relationships and negatively affects children and other family members.
+Domestic violence is a pattern of abuse - emotional, physical or sexual - used by one person against another in an intimate relationship.
+Domestic violence can occur in any relationship to anyone.

 Police officers can only arrest for physical and/or sexual abuse.
 Emotional abuse must contain a threat of physical violence for it to be a crime.
 If the perpetrator is demeaning the victim by name-calling or other shaming accusations, but does not contain a threat of violence, it is not against the law.

 Domestic violence can be cyclical.
 The abuse generally escalates in the following order.
 Steps 5-9 often indicate past abuse, even if there was no prior police contact.
 Verbal and emotional abuse is always present and sexual abuse is common.

 - Throwing things, punching walls